Rat0019/Rat0019/README.md

 ---

 Feel free to customize this further as needed!- 👋 Hi, I’m @Rat0019
-- 👀 I’m interested in ...
+- 👀 I’m interested in Data Science
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Business Analytics
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me - admin@cobbextension.com

 <!---
 Rat0019/Rat0019 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.